wp-plugins/ads-campaigns/readme.txt

 7. Create a Google Ad directly from a Wordpress page
 8. Your Ad on Google

-#### Other great things you can do with this plugin

-9. Live Social Contests & Promotions
-10. Creating a Sweepstakes in your Wordpress Admin
-11. Email Automation Campaigns
-12. Contact Database
-13. Campaign Analytics

 == Upgrade Notice ==

 = 1.0 =